stefanoucc/stefanoucc/README.md

 I’m Stefano Uccelli!

-Economist-turned-Product Engineer working on multiple projects including a smart ring, AI assistant, credit risk evaluators, OCRs, different dashboards for my business, websites on the side, and other things coming soon.
+Economist-turned-Product Engineer working on multiple projects including a smart ring, AI assistants, credit risk evaluators, OCRs, different dashboards for my business, websites on the side, and other things coming soon.

 <!--
 **stefanoucc/stefanoucc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.